Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Experiment Results

-Experiment result in Table~\ref{tab:main_result} shows that: \begin{inparaenum}[\it 1)] \item LLMs generally exhibit promising performance in generating character profiles from fictions.
-Among all models, \gptfour consistently outperforms other models across various methods, exhibiting the advanced capability of LLMs to accurately summarize character profiles. \item Despite \gptfour, larger and more complex LLMs, such as Qwen1.5-72B-Chat and GPT-3.5-Turbo-0125, tend to achieve higher consistency scores and win-win rates. \item There are variations in model performance across different dimensions.
-For example, LLMs typically achieve higher consistency scores in capturing personality traits but are less effective at summarizing event-related information. \end{inparaenum}
+Experiment result in Table~\ref{tab:main_result} shows that: \begin{inparaenum}[\it 1)] \item LLMs generally exhibit promising performance in generating character profiles from fiction.
+Among all models, \gptfour consistently outperforms other models across various methods, exhibiting the advanced capability of LLMs to accurately summarize character profiles. \item Despite \gptfour, larger and more complex LLMs, such as Qwen1.5-72B-Chat, tend to achieve higher consistency scores. \item There are variations in model performance across different dimensions.
+For example, LLMs typically achieve higher consistency scores in capturing personality but are less effective at summarizing event-related information. \end{inparaenum}

 \paragraph{Summarization Method Comparison} We compare the outcomes of the incremental and hierarchical methods across the full \dataset.
-For 47 books containing fewer than 120,000 tokens in \dataset, we include the summarizing-in-one-go method in our analysis.
+For 47 books containing fewer than 120,000 tokens in \dataset, we include the summarizing-in-one-go method.

-The results in Table~\ref{tab:main_result} show that the summarizing-in-one-go method achieves the highest consistency scores in most dimensions, surpassing methods that process content in segments.
+The results in Table~\ref{tab:main_result} show that the summarizing-in-one-go method achieves the highest consistency scores in all dimensions, surpassing methods that process content in segments.
 We believe this success stems from processing the entire content of a book at once, which maintains the narrative's coherence and minimizes information loss.
-Additionally, since character details are unevenly distributed throughout a fiction, summarizing the text in one step allows the model to focus more effectively on the essential elements of the narrative.
+Additionally, since character details are unevenly distributed throughout fiction, summarizing the text in one step allows the model to focus more effectively on the essential elements of the narrative.

-The incremental updating method, while slightly lagging in average consistency, performs better in events.
+The incremental updating method, while slightly lagging in average consistency, performs better in events than hierarchical summarizing.
 This performance can be attributed to its iterative updating nature, which allows the model to refine and update its understanding as more information becomes available or as errors are corrected in subsequent passes.
 This finding aligns with those reported by \citet{chang2023booookscore}, which indicate that book summaries generated by the incremental method surpass those produced by the hierarchical method in terms of detail. \paragraph{Error Analysis}